holyshared/Locater/README.md

 A positional event takes a present position in the argument.

-* **currentWacthed** - When the coordinates position is acquired, it is generated only once most first.
+* **currentWatched** - When the coordinates position is acquired, it is generated only once most first.
 * **positionChanged** - When latitude and the longitude change, it is generated.
 * **latitudeChanged** - When latitude changes, it is generated.
 * **longitudeChanged** - When longitude changes, it is generated.